The Black Sessions

-The Black Sessions is the second greatest hits compilation album by Swedish metal band Katatonia, released on February 21, 2005, through Peaceville.
+The Black Sessions is the second compilation album by Swedish heavy metal band Katatonia, released on February 21, 2005, through Peaceville.
 The compilation includes hit songs, B-sides and rarities recorded on the band's previous studio albums (from Tonight's Decision to Viva Emptiness).
-A live DVD for the band performing in Krakow, Poland, in April 2003 is also included in the compilation.
+A live DVD for the band performing in Kraków, Poland, in April 2003 is also included in the compilation.

 The song "Wait Outside" is recorded during the Viva Emptiness recording session but previously unreleased anywhere.
 A remixed and remastered version of the song is included on the 10th anniversary edition of Viva Emptiness.